chiic/vue-contextmenu/README.md

         },
         data () {
           return {
-            transferIndex: null, //Show the menu that was clicked
+            transferIndex: null, // Show the menu that was clicked
             contextMenuData: {
               axios: {
                 x: null,